Hjcho123/hjcho123.github.io/_pages/projects.md

 description: This portion of the website is a showcase of all of my personal projects.
 Feel free to look through each of them, and ask questions about them by reaching out.
 Enjoy!
 nav: true
 nav_order: 1
-display_categories: [Quant, Data Science & Analysis, Deep Learning and AI, Misc.]
+display_categories: [Deep Learning and AI, Data Science, Quant, Misc.]
 horizontal: false
 ---